Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-1.md

 ## How does REST 😴 work?

 A REST API is an API that follows REST-ful Routing.
-REST-ful routing is a set of conventions for implementing CRUD on an HTTP server.
+REST-ful routing is a set of conventions for implementing **CRUD** applications on an HTTP server.

 <!-- > -->

-These conventions are common rules around the type of **HTTP request** and the **URLS** that are used for reading, updating, creating or deleting data on a server.
+These conventions are common rules around the type of **HTTP request** and the **URLS** that are used for Creating, Reading, Updating, or Deleting data on a server.

 <!-- > -->